Our Maths Curriculum

 - Quality first teaching is carefully planned to match the ability and prior learning of the class using the White Rose Maths planning and a CPA (Concrete resources, Pictorial representations, Abstract methods) approach.

-- Lessons include opportunities for children to work independently and to collaborate with others to discuss their learning.
+- Lessons include opportunities for children to work independently as well as collaborate with others to discuss and share their learning.

 - Lessons promote an environment where children feel challenged safely, so they persevere.

-- Lessons include the use of relevant manipulatives and other representations in all year groups to develop conceptual understanding that leads to an ability to be flexible.
+- Lessons include the use of relevant physical resources and other representations in all year groups to develop conceptual understanding, leading to an ability to be flexible.